syncfusion-content/xamarin-docs/Xamarin/SfSparkline/customize-data-points.md

 ## Padding

 The `padding` property represents the distance between an element and its child elements.
 Padding can be applied in specific direction or in all directions.
+Padding can be applied for all sparkline types.

 ![Padding in Xamarin.Forms Sparkline](sparkline_images/PaddingSparkline.jpg)